victorjmora/How-Is-The-Weather-Outside/README.md

-#How-Is-The-Weather-Outside
+# How-Is-The-Weather-Outside
 High-Pressure-Ventures
 The weather dashboard is a dynamic web application that displays current and future weather conditions for multiple cities.
 Users can search for a city and view its weather information, including temperature, humidity, wind speed, and a 5-day forecast.
 The application uses the 5 Day Weather Forecast API and stores persistent data with localStorage.

 # Links
 Live Site:
-User Story
+# User Story:
 AS A traveler
 I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

-Acceptance Criteria
+# Acceptance Criteria:
 GIVEN a weather dashboard with form inputs
 WHEN I search for a city
 THEN I am presented with current and future conditions for that city and that city is added to the search history